Wikia/ad-products/README.md

 ## Example pages

-Before you open an example page please run below command to build local js and css files.
+Before you open an example page please run below command in order to build local js and css files.

 ```bash
 npm install